Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (FreeBee): Mirroring selected (just like rotating)
 - MISSING FEATURE (Larry): Shortcut parts (being able to have a meta XML part file describing an assembly of parts) or grouping parts.
 - [target 1.7] BUG (Alban): The saving of TDL file is not perfect (problems with polarity, flags, slopes and altitude)
-- [target 1.7] BUG (Larry): Remove the offset when copying parts (was handy before, but now seems a bit odd)
 - BUG (Alex): The "Restore Default" in the Global options should only restore the default option of the current tab.
 - BUG (Ghislain): Under Linux the drag and drop of part is not working
 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image